tobymao/18xx/lib/engine/ability/README.md

   randomly selected at game setup.
 - `corporations`: A list of corporations to be used with `"share": "random_share"`

+## stubs

+Create stubs of track on hex edges that must have track connected when laying a tile on the hex.

+- `hex_edges`: An hash defining which hex edges must be connected.
+  Each hash key is the coordinates of a hex and its value is either an edge number (0 to 5) or an array of edge numbers if there are multiple stubs in the same hex.

 ## teleport

 Lay a tile and place a station token without connectivity